arttatum/PaymentGateway/README.md

 Responsibilities:
 - Interfaces with other AWS services (API GW, SQS, ALB, DynamoDB).
+- Insulates Core of system from external concerns.
-- Translates external requests into Commands understood by the domain model.
+- Translates incoming requests into Commands (or Queries).
-- Delegates business logic services / aggregate roots.
+- Delegates business logic to Core of system.

 ### Core